Public Records & Services in Aaronsburg

 ELECTION HUB for Aaronsburg, Pennsylvania voters As an unincorporated community in Centre County, Pennsylvania, Aaronsburg doesn't hold its own municipal elections.
 Instead, voters here participate in county-level races and statewide contests.
 The Centre County Board of Elections handles all election administration from 420 Holmes Street, Bellefonte, PA 16823.
 Reach them at (814) 355-6703 or visit https://www.centrecountypa.gov/269/Board-of-Elections.
 Pennsylvania residents can register online at https://www.votespa.com/Register-to-Vote/Pages/How-to-Register-to-Vote.aspx.

 The deadline falls 15 days before any election, and you'll need a Pennsylvania driver's license or PennDOT ID card to complete registration.
 Centre County holds elections for county commissioners and other county-level offices.
-The next county elections are scheduled for November 2023.
 Find your polling location through the Centre County polling place locator at https://www.centrecountypa.gov/545/Polling-Place-Locator.
 Most election records in Pennsylvania are public documents available from the Centre County Board of Elections.
 This includes voter registration lists, campaign finance reports, and election results.
-Centre County saw a 73.5% voter turnout rate in the 2024 presidential election.
-The next major election comes in November 2026, featuring races for U.S. Senate, U.S. House of Representatives, Pennsylvania state legislature, and some county-level offices.
+Centre County saw a 73.S.
+Senate, U.S. House of Representatives, Pennsylvania state legislature, and some county-level offices.
 Pennsylvania offers no-excuse absentee and mail-in voting.
 Applications must be submitted by the Tuesday before Election Day, and completed ballots need to arrive by 8 PM on Election Day.
 Request a mail-in ballot at https://www.votespa.com/Voting-in-PA/Pages/Mail-and-Absentee-Ballot.aspx.

 Frequently Asked Questions

-To register to vote in Aaronsburg, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Washington County elections office.
+To register to vote in Aaronsburg, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Centre County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
-For local municipal elections in Aaronsburg, contact the Washington County Clerk's office for schedules and ballot information.
+For local county and state elections (Aaronsburg is an unincorporated community in Centre County and does not hold municipal elections), contact the Centre County Clerk's office for schedules and ballot information.

 Public records for Aaronsburg, Centre County, Pennsylvania can be accessed through the Centre Recorder of Deeds office (https://www.co.centre.pa.us/recorder/) and the Centre County Clerk of Courts (https://www.co.centre.pa.us/courts/).
 These offices maintain records related to property transactions, liens, mortgages, and court proceedings within the county.